SergeyMuha/eks-nginx-autoscalers/Readme.md

 * Better folder structure.
 Move Autoscaler module and other not related to EKS modules and helm charts to different repo/folders
 * S3 State Backup
 * Dynamo DB  lock
+* Use Karpenter as more advanced scaling based on application requirements.